harrybPHDcode/tools_assessment_hervk_SR-WGS/README.md

 (This will start a configuration progress where you will be asked to specify the locations of hmmer and perl etc.)

 ### retroseq+ 2
-The output of retroseq+ needs a final preprocessing step.
+The output of retroseq+ needs a final post-processing step.
 This is acheived by the retroseq+ 2 python script.
 This script takes in the repeatmasker output from the first step and reads through it to find seperate contigs with LTR5_Hs sequence - this follows the description of the pipeline in Wildschutte et al.